Wild Seed (film): Production

 The film was originally known as Daffy.
 The script originally was written in 1957 and sold to Marlon Brando's company, Pennebaker Productions.
 Initially considered as a starring vehicle for Brando, the actor was deemed too old for the part.
 The film was shot in 24 days.
-Producer Ruddy had two endings made, one with the lovers going their separate ways and the other with their staying together.
+Producer Ruddy had two endings filmed: One with the lovers going their separate ways; the other with them staying together.